Mining Intelligence and News

 Summary:

 The Cigar Lake uranium deposit, which has no direct surface expression, is located at the unconformity between the middle Paleoproterozoic Wollaston Group metasediments and the late Paleoproterozoic to Mesoproterozoic Athabasca Group, between 410 and 450 metres below surface.
-It has the shape of a flat, elongated lense, approximately 1,950 metres in total length, 20 to 100 metres in width, and ranges up to 13.5 metres thick, with an average thickness of about 5.4 metres.
+It has the shape of a flat, elongated lens, approximately 1,950 metres in total length, 25 to 100 metres in width, and ranges up to 15.7 metres thick, with an average thickness of about 5.4 metres.
 It shows longitudinal and lateral geological continuity.
-It has a crescent-shaped cross-sectional outline that closely reflects the topography of the unconformity.
-The deposit is subdivided into the eastern Phase 1 and western Phase 2 zones.
-Phase 1 is further divided into the east and west pods.
+It has a crescent-shaped crosssectional outline that closely reflects the topography of the unconformity.
+The deposit is subdivided into the eastern CL Main and the western CLEXT zones.
+CL Main is further divided into the East and West Pods.

 The deposit and host rocks consist of three principal geological and geotechnical elements:

-The Manitou Falls Formation is 420 to 445 metres thick.
+The MF Formation is 420 to 445 metres thick.
 The basement lithological domains consist of:

 The graphitic pelite unit has been further divided into two sub-domains, including a graphite and sulphide-rich portion located directly below the uranium mineralization that has undergone variable and locally significant shear deformation, and a lesser graphite-rich portion that contains significantly less sulphides and shows less shear deformation.

-The structural framework in the Phase 1 area is dominated by an east-west trending protomylonitic to locally mylonitic zone containing numerous steeply dipping, east-striking fault zones.
-Directly below the Phase 1 zone, these east-striking faults consist of graphitic breccia zones that are up to several metres wide and largely coincide with the 20-metre basement high, along which the uranium mineralization is located.
-Several steeply dipping northwest- and northeast- striking fault zones are located in this area and intersect the east-striking fault corridor in the central area of the Phase 1 mineralization.
-This area of intersecting faults controls the most extensive clay alteration observed within the Phase 1 area, both at the mineralized horizon and down to the 480 metre mining level.
+The structural framework in the Cigar Lake area is dominated by an east-west trending protomylonitic zone containing numerous steeply dipping, east-striking fault zones.
+Directly below the ore zone, these east-striking faults consist of graphitic breccia zones that are up to several metres wide and largely coincide with the 20-metre basement high, along which the uranium mineralization is located.
+This area of east-striking faults generally controls the most extensive clay alteration observed within the Cigar Lake area, both at the mineralized horizon and down to the 500L.

-The Phase 1 deposit is surrounded by a strong alteration halo affecting both sandstone and basement rocks, characterized by extensive development of Mg-Al rich clay minerals (illite- chlorite).
+The deposit is surrounded by a strong alteration halo affecting both sandstone and basement rocks, characterized by extensive development of Mg-Al rich clay minerals (illite-chlorite).
 This alteration halo in the sandstone is centred on the deposit and reaches up to 200 metres in width and 250 metres in height, tapering with elevation.
 In the basement rocks, this zone extends in the range of 200 metres in width and as much as 100 metres in depth below the deposit.
-The mineralization is hosted principally by the Athabasca Group and consists mainly of uraninite and pitchblende along with nickel and cobalt arsenides.
+The mineralization is hosted principally by the Athabasca Group and consists mainly of uraninite and pitchblende along with nickel and cobalt arsenides (Bruneton, 1983).

 Mineralization